1BobC/rockPaperScissors/README.md

 "Completed function return exercises on Ninja Udemy, MDN and javscript information as on indexC.html"

-"Completed code for one round of rock, paper, scissors in files index.html and jscript.js"
+"Completed code for one round of rock, paper, scissors in files index.html and jscript.js" "Still working on creating playerChoice from radio buttons" "Removed function revision Create new folder for function revision see the six ns_* folders"